 ATTENTION: If you belong to the LaaS Cert program, the training does not include an exam.

-The course consists of 10 units that explain the meaning of the ITIL® language in the new Information Technology and Communication systems as well as its application in Web environments.
+The course consists of 10 units that explain the meaning of ITIL® in new information and communication technology systems, as well as its application in web environments.

-The approximate duration of the course is 60 hours distributed between the course content and the collaboration tools and upon completion, the student will receive an accreditation diploma.
+The approximate duration of the course is 60 hours distributed between the course content and the collaboration tools.
+Upon completion, the student will receive a certificate of completion.

-The course has presentations and discussion forums divided by topics, led by a certified trainer, to put into practice everything learned.
-It also has additional material for preparation of the certification, which consists of:
+The course includes presentations and discussion forums divided by topic, led by a certified trainer, to put everything learned into practice.
+It also includes additional material for preparing for the certification, which includes:

 - a digital book that is left to the student